Skip to main content

 Import glossary from CSV

-This endpoint allows you to create a new glossary from a CSV file.
+POST /v1/glossaries/import This endpoint allows you to create a new glossary from a CSV file.
 The CSV format should have language codes in the first row and term translations in subsequent rows.
+The first column defines the new glossary’s base language.

 CSV Format